 My name is Pompe, I am a very happy mid-sized Poodle.
 My curly soft fur has two colors, black and brown.
-I was born in July 2016, so I’m still young and playful.
+I was born in July 2016, therefore I’m still young and playful.

 My biggest interest is traveling to new places.
 I love smelling new smells, playing in new places, meeting new people, and I especially like meeting new animals.
 I once met a snake in Sweden and wanted to understand what kind of an animal I had met, so I ate the snake.
 The flavor was ok, I could eat a snake again.

 My favorite games are tug-of-war and ripping apart toilet paper rolls, but I’m up for any game really.
 And trust me, I have energy to go on forever!
-Most people and dogs get tired way before I do.
+So most people and dogs get tired way before I do.

 Many humans are interested in my breed, maybe you are too?
 I’m a pure bred Middle Poodle and was born at a fine breeder in southern Sweden.
 My two-colored fur is unusual for Poodles because some countries have decided that Poodles can only have one color in order to be considered Poodles.
 However, this is all salami to me and my mama.